Ethnic cleansing in the Bosnian War: Croat forces

 In early 1992, as VRS forces were advancing towards Odžak and Bosanska Posavina, Croat forces routed Serb civilians living in the area and transported them to Croatia.
 They also expelled Serbs from Herzegovina and burned their houses in May 1992.
 In 1993, the Bosnian Croat authorities used ethnic cleansing in conjunction with the attack on Mostar, where Bosniaks were placed in Croat-run detention camps.
 Croat forces evicted Bosniaks from the western part of Mostar and from other towns and villages, including Stolac and Čapljina.
 To assume power in communities in Central Bosnia and Western Herzegovina that were coveted by the HR BH, its president Mate Boban ordered the Croatian Defence Council (HVO) to start persecuting Bosniaks living in these territories.
 Croat forces used "artillery, eviction, violence, rape, robbery and extortion" to expel or kill the Bosniak population, some of whom were detained in the Heliodrom and Dretelj camps.
 The Ahmići and Stupni Do massacres had the aim of removing Bosniaks from these areas.

 Croat soldiers blew up Bosniak businesses and shops in some towns.
 They arrested thousands of Bosniak civilians and tried to remove them from Herzegovina by deporting them to third countries.
 HR HB forces purged Serbs and Bosniaks from government offices and the police.
 The Bosniaks of HR HB-designated areas were increasingly harassed.
 In Vitez and Zenica in April 1993, Croat soldiers warned Bosniaks they would be killed in three hours unless they left their homes.
 5,000 Bosniaks were expelled from the Vitez region and 20,000–25,000 from the Croat-controlled part of Mostar.
 Similar events occurred in Prozor, where Bosniaks left after Croat forces took over the city, looting and burning Bosniak shops.
+In October 1995, Croatian forces led by Damir Krstičević massacred up to 480 Serb civilians and soldiers in Mrkonjić Grad, while also burning numerous villages around the municipalities of Mrkonjić Grad, Šipovo, Bosansko Grahovo, and Drvar as a part of Operation Southern Move.
+The mass grave was recovered in April 1996 by Serbian forensics.